hokus15/pioniq/README.md

 * * * * * python /home/pi/pioniq/battery_data.py& PID=$!; sleep 55; kill $PID >/dev/null 2>&1
 ```

-### Run autoamtically GPS data script
+### [OPTIONAL] Run autoamtically GPS data script

-**OPTIONAL** This only needs to be done if you have the GPS device and you want to publish your IONIQ location.
+Do this step **ONLY** if you plan to use the USB GPS device to publish your car's location.

 To run the `gps_data.py` script automatically we need to set it up as a service, to do so:

-Create a file called `gps_data.service` in `/etc/systemd/system` folder with the follwing content:
+Create a file called `gps_data.service` in `/etc/systemd/system` folder with the following content:
 ```
 [Unit]
 Description=Publish GPS data to MQTT